Xistens/ctfs/uio/re/pizzareverse3/README.md

 ## Write-up

-Found nothing to interesting with basic analysis, so let's open it with Radare2.
+Found nothing too interesting with basic analysis, so let's open it with Radare2.

 `r2 -d pizzareverse3`